Introduction

 Reverse web proxies should have the capability to integrate CTI from a variety of reliable sources, as well as the ability to automatically act on other authoritative sources of threat intelligence.
 CTI from industry and partners can be reflected through a number of capabilities, including domain and IP address categorisation, antivirus and sandbox detonation, or sharing IoCs through ingest (e.g. STIX or TAXII).

-Reverse web proxies should leverage inbuilt PDNS capabilities where available.
-If a native PDNS function is unavailable, reverse web proxies should be configured to forward DNS requests to an upstream PDNS service.
-Where native PDNS function exists, organisations should ensure that the PDNS function produces appropriate DNS logs.
-Note that using an upstream PDNS service on a system that uses a reputation database may result in the system incorrectly assessing reputation risks, leading to false negative security conclusions.
+Reverse web proxies should use inbuilt PDNS capabilities where available.
+If a native PDNS function is unavailable, configure reverse web proxies to forward DNS requests to an upstream PDNS service.
+Where native PDNS function exists, ensure the PDNS function produces appropriate DNS logs.
+Note that using an upstream PDNS service on a system that uses a reputation database may result in the system incorrectly assessing reputation risks, resulting in false negative security assessments.

-Organisations may see benefit in enforcing per-session data quotas, as they can reduce the risk of data exfiltration.
+Organisations may benefit from enforcing per-session data quotas, as they can reduce the risk of data exfiltration.
 A reverse web proxy (or other security monitoring solution) should generate alerts for traffic patterns that may indicate signs of service abuse or compromise.

-With few exceptions, a reverse web proxy should support the same TLS function as a modern web browser.
-Reverse web proxies should not downgrade TLS-based security, but should be configured to support ASD-recommended TLS ciphers.
+With a few exceptions, a reverse web proxy should support the same TLS function as a modern web browser.
+Reverse web proxies should not downgrade TLS-based security, but should be configured to support ASD-recommended TLS.

 Reverse web proxies may provide organisations with the ability to apply compensating controls (typically through WAF or network intrusion prevention functionality) for web applications after a vulnerability is discovered, but before a supplier’s patch becoming available.
 This may mean that an organisation may not be required to disable an important web service due to the severity of the vulnerability, noting that this does not remove an organisation’s responsibilities to patch vulnerabilities.